kiki-kanri/wsio/README.md

 Currently confirmed support for Axum; other HTTP servers based on Tower have not yet been tested.

 Since development is not yet complete, documentation is currently unavailable.
-However, you may refer to the results from [Zread](https://zread.ai/ws-io/ws.io-rs).
-Please note that Zread results may not be accurate.
+However, you may refer to the results from [Zread](https://zread.ai/ws-io/ws.io-rs) or [DeepWiki](https://deepwiki.com/ws-io/ws.io-rs).

+Please note that Zread and DeepWiki results may not be accurate.

+The core functionality is now complete.
+I will proceed with developing the TS client and simultaneously integrate it into my own application.

+The next features will be implemented only after my TS client development, integration, and testing are complete, unless immediate fixes are required.

 ## Completed